 Dad was in hospital waiting for surgery.
-He called.
-I arrived.
-He wasn’t optimistic.
-We said goodbye, then he was wheeled into the theatre by two nurses.
+He called, I came, we said goodbye, then he was wheeled into the theatre by two nurses.

 I’m not superstitious, but I walked around the ER reception cubicle continuously like I was stringing a spinning top because I got it into my head that if I stopped walking my dad would die.
 And I sort of wanted that, but I didn’t want to feel like I had a hand in it.
 And maybe if I stopped walking he would die.
 Irrational, I know.
 We had never really seen eye to eye.
 But, he did call me, no one else.
 And I’m here now.